Home » Resources » Madera Community College’s Million Dollar Vision

 Dr. Pam Cox-Otto: Talk to me, Shauna.

 Shauna Davis: Yeah.
 The only thing I would add to that is, so remember there were multiple parts.
 Because what I don’t want to give the impression on is that it was only Madera produced a powerful video, but when we really had to make the decision based on the totality of what we would call round one and round two.
-And I think one of the things that Madeira did exceptionally well was, again, you could see there was this carry through of this sense of belonging.
-There was this carry through, there was this authenticity and this real conveying of their commitment to transforming their brand.
+And I think one of the things that Madera did exceptionally well was, again, you could see there was this carry-through of this sense of belonging.
+There was this carry-through, there was this authenticity and this real conveying of their commitment to transforming their brand.
 And remember, that’s what this was all about.
 It was never our intention to give someone a million dollars to, as Dr. Reyna mentioned, to put up billboards or to run commercials one time.

-Shauna Davis: So again, whenever when we talked about brand building, we were not simply talking about coming in and things being pretty.
+Shauna Davis: So again, remember when we talked about brand building, we were not simply talking about coming in and things being pretty.
 We wanted things to be pretty.
 Things appeal to our visual senses, of course.
 But this idea of it, we talked about in the application, carrying it from the website to the parking lot, to the classroom, to the experience.
 And so I think that they did that very well.
 And it was so powerful that it came through not only in the application, but then you were able to visually see it and hear it and experience it when you watch their video.
 So that’s what it was for me.

 Dr. Pam Cox-Otto: I can tell you that I’m really impressed with the approach you took, the approach of your entire college.
 I used to be a grant writer.
 Frequently, people would say, “Let’s go for this.”
 “Well, what do you want to do with it?”
 And they go, “I don’t know.
 We’ll think of something.”
 But the idea that you already have a plan, you’re heading a direction, this is part of the marrow of who you are.
 The money is simply to help you speed that up.
 It’s not, what will we do with this money?
 It’s we’re going this way whether we get the money or not.
 And that’s a powerful thing because it means you’ve got vision, it means you’ve got buy-in, and you’re not simply looking for money to boost something for a year or so.
 You’re looking at the transformation that both Mary and Shauna are talking about.
 That’s a big deal.
-So let’s talk about, what are you focusing on with your million dollar prize?
+So let’s talk about, what are you focusing on with your million-dollar prize?

 Angel Reyna: Yeah.
 So we’re looking at several different things, but focusing on having murals on campus that represent the culture of our students.
 And this conversation I started, as you were mentioning, with our faculty, our art faculty, probably about eight or nine months ago.
 So they’re in process and I told them, “Hey, there’s this thing we applied for, Lumina, that could help accelerate this.
 No guarantees.”
 But they’ve been very excited and proactive.
 And I think it’ll change significantly the feel of the campus, being able to be at an institution that has that visual piece where students are like, “I can connect to this institution even when I’m outside, even when I’m inside.”
-And I think that is something that I’ve been wanting to do when I’ve been at institutions as a student of color first generation, I was like, “Those things resonate with me, connect with me.”
+And I think that is something that I’ve been wanting to do when I’ve been at institutions as a student of color, first-generation, I was like, “Those things resonate with me, connect with me.”
 To be able to connect with the institution that you attend is a very powerful thing.

 Angel Reyna: We’re also, within our educational master plan, we put in a multicultural center and that’s something that this, in terms of the funding from Lumina, will help us to be able to work on.
 We have a new facility that’s coming on board in November that’s going to create secondary effects.
 So we’re already looking at spaces to create that multicultural center to have that space and sense of belonging for our students.
 And it goes beyond just students of color, but also veterans and other populations that are marginalized and need that extra support.
 We want to make sure that we’re inclusive in our supports.
 And then also our website, it’s been a challenge moving from a center to a college, to get our website up to speed, because we were under the mother institution, which is now a sister college.
 It’s not like we magically got all the positions we needed to do this work.

-Angel Reyna: So our website needs some work to redesign, to be more student friendly, to help students with that student experience that would help them navigate our website.
-We’re also looking at having events on campus that are geared towards adult students so that they know that they belong at our institution that are family friendly, that work around their work schedules as well.
-Those are some of the things that we’re looking at and also hiring consultants to help us out to map that student experience, what does it look like?
+Angel Reyna: So our website needs some work to redesign, to be more student-friendly, to help students with that student experience that would help them navigate our website.
+We’re also looking at having events on campus that are geared towards adult students so that they know that they belong at our institution, that are family-friendly, that work around their work schedules as well.
+Those are some of the things that we’re looking at and also hiring consultants to help us out to map that student experience.
+What does it look like?
 What are we doing well?
 What should we improve on?
 What are we not even thinking about?
 And then being holistic and looking our curriculum.
 Is our curriculum culturally responsive and relevant to the students that we serve?
 Because we want them to feel welcomed in and outside of the classroom, and so we’re looking at that holistically.

 Dr. Pam Cox-Otto: Makes sense.
 I’m working with a couple of colleges in the Midwest, and right now they have new colleges going up across town that are focused on teaching skills to the Latinx community in Spanish.
-And part of the reason that’s happened is because they’re not being taken care of by the existing institutions who don’t… It’s like, “Learn English and then we’ll give you something to follow, to study.”
+And part of the reason that’s happened is because they’re not being taken care of by the existing institutions who don’t … It’s like, “Learn English and then we’ll give you something to follow, to study.”
 So their content, their courses, they don’t match the shifting demographics of their region.
 You rightfully identified that there has to be that connection point.
 That just makes sense.
-One of the things we were talking about was the concept of [foreign language 00:23:31].
+One of the things we were talking about was the concept of pertenencia.
 And I probably ruined that, but it’s close enough.
 Explain to me what that means and what you’re trying to do with that in your response to the money.

 Angel Reyna: Yeah.
-The [foreign language 00:23:43], and you did say it right, Pam, is the sense of belonging.
+The sentido de pertenencia, and you did say it right, Pam, is the sense of belonging.
 And so we threaded that out throughout the application and the work that we’re doing and who we are as an institution.
 I always liken this to saying, well, if you have someone over that’s a stranger at your house, how comfortable are they?
 How will they access your home versus someone that is your close friend or a best friend or a trusted friend?
 How are they going to access your home?
 They’re more than likely to get up, go into the fridge, grab something, give you recommendations, tell you, “Hey, you’re not doing this right.
 You should probably put the fridge over here if you want people coming in.”
 And that’s what we want to create.
 We want to create that trusted relationship with our students and our community to give us that feedback, but more importantly, for them to be welcome to be able to do that and empowered to do that.

-Dr. Pam Cox-Otto: The biggest gift anyone can give you is when is to tell you how to improve.
+Dr. Pam Cox-Otto: The biggest gift anyone can give you is to tell you how to improve.
 That means they’re willing to risk.
 That means they’re willing to tell you the truth.
 That means they want to see you get better.
 You’re trying to create a sense of internal community as well as connecting to the external.
 That makes a lot of sense.

 Angel Reyna: Pam, who better to tell us how we should improve our institution than our students?